 Monthly IPJC Human Trafficking Vigils

-For a list of locations and more information, visit our Human Trafficking Vigils page.
+For a list of locations in WA, OR and CA, visit our Human Trafficking Vigils page.

 In 2007 the U.S. Senate designated January 11 as a National Day of Human Trafficking Awareness in an effort to raise consciousness about this global, national and local issue.